thoughtspot/thoughtspot.github.io/_admin/setup/logins.md

 ---
 title: [Login credentials for administration]
-tags:
 keywords: tbd
 last_updated: tbd
 summary: "You need administrative access to perform the actions discussed in this guide. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can access ThoughtSpot via SSH at the command prompt and from a Web browser.
+You can access ThoughtSpot through SSH at the command prompt, and from a Web browser.

 ## Administrative access